ramak1618/raytrace/README.md

 Source code
 -----------
 The project is written in Java.
-The code is structured to maximize immutablity across all variables, inspired by functional programming.
-Most variables are immutable even if not specified with `final`.
-This was done to not bloat the code with `final`, with the exception of a few utility functions and loop control variables.

 Java 25 is used for development, but Java 8+ should be fine for using this API.

 Directory Structure